The Virgin (Seinfeld): Production

 "The Virgin" was written by Peter Mehlman, and co-written by the Farrelly brothers, who went on to write and direct such comedies as Dumb and Dumber, There's Something About Mary, Shallow Hal, and Stuck on You.
 This episode introduced the character Marla.
 She also appears in the next episode, "The Contest", and has cameos in "The Pilot" and "The Finale".
 Jackie Swanson and Dedee Pfeiffer were additional actresses who auditioned for the role.

 In the episode, Jerry pitches the idea of an episode where all the main characters are doing is waiting for a table in a Chinese restaurant.
 This is an inside joke, pertaining to when Jerry Seinfeld and Larry David proposed season two's "The Chinese Restaurant".
 This left the real-life executives of NBC indifferent, as was the case when the idea was proposed in this episode.
 Bob Balaban (who plays Russell Dalrymple) was supposed to appear in this scene, but the role was written out due to a scheduling conflict.
 It is explained in the episode that Russell had to deal with "a problem on the set of Blossom."

+In a deleted scene, Jerry gives his own TV to Kramer to put an end to his freeloading.

 The scene when George says "every time I think I'm out, they pull me back in!" is the same line spoken by Michael Corleone in The Godfather Part III.